How do inspections work if no plan set is submitted?

 Conducting the Inspection

-Our checklist and is simple to use, and the list of items required for code compliance begins by having inspectors verify the ground-level components.
+Our checklist is simple to use, and the list of items required for code compliance begins by having inspectors verify the ground-level components.
 As inspectors work through the checklist, inspectors would begin at the point of interconnection upward to the rooftop PV system itself.
-When examining the project itself, inspectors would check the box in the "pass" column once they have visually verified that the project's item on the checklist is accurate and without workmanship errors.

 Photographs of the project components and siting area, if taken at a vantage point to capture all relevant information, might remove the need for inspectors to physically access the rooftop to conduct the inspection (e.g., a picture taken from adequate distance could allow inspectors to verify that the layout allows for fire access pathways and ridge setbacks).
 Please review the inspector's training (linked at the top of the page) to see in-depth information on the components of the inspection checklist and SolarAPP+'s calculations displayed in the long form.